mirca/mirca.github.io-www/_posts/2017-02-28-gsoc-application.md

 (specially those covered in the dev guide) while submitting your first patches.
 If you are fixing a bug or adding a new feature, make sure to add unit tests that correctly covered them.
 Make sure your commit message falls under the standard of the organization.
-All in all, this little things will show to mentors that you are proactive, organized, and that you can work independently.
+All in all, these little things will show to mentors that you are proactive, organized, and that you can work independently.
 Also, your potential mentor will have a better idea of your current programming skills if you solve more difficult issues.
 However, solving easy-fix issues is also great to make you acquainted with the git flow.